Haonan-DONG/CUDA_tutorial/README.md

 3. Remaining
 - [ ] Why the maximum thread for RTX 3090 here is 1024 in one dim.

 ### Demo 2 : sum_2d_large_arrays.cu
+1. Introduce

+This demo introduces how to add two large 2d matrix.

 ## To-do List
 - [x] Fixed the bug for the memory.